terrylinooo/simple-cache/README.md

 ## Build Data Schema

-For the first time of the use of the MySQL and SQLite drivers, the data schema is needed to build.
+The data schema needs to be built for the initial use of MySQL and SQLite drivers.

-You can use this API to make it.
+This API can be utilized for this purpose.

 ```php
 $cache->rebuild();